smroid/cedar-server/building.md

 python -m grpc_tools.protoc -I../proto --python_out=. --pyi_out=. --grpc_python_out=. ../proto/tetra3.proto
 ```

+### Enable ASI camera

+If you are using an ASI camera, go to the asi_camera2 project directory and run
+the `install.sh` script.
+You can skip this if you are using a Raspberry Pi
+camera.

 ### Build Cedar-server

 You will need to install the Rust toolchain if you don't have it already.
 Follow